EmergenceAI/embodied-drone-agents/README.md

 ## Example Prompts

-Here are a few examples to get you started:
+After running main.py, you will be prompted to enter a query for the drone.
+Here are example queries to enter.

 1. **Takeoff and Land:**
    Take off to a height of 10m, and then come back down